Myndex/TuttleAndButtle/WCAG3NotReady-Rebuttal.md

 > _Maybe the article did not make that clear: If you use a color that has enough contrast to the algorithm specified in WCAG 2 and the one that is maybe coming in the future, that is great, and it will give your color combination a certain longevity._
 > _Combining both means cutting off obviously hard to read color combinations that are allowed under WCAG 2 while not venturing out of the color space WCAG 2 has inhabited.
 That means you raise your level of accessibility beyond the minimal requirements of WCAG 2.
 And that is awesome._

 Okay, but the reality is that WCAG&nbsp;2 interferes with accessibility and creates confusion by rejecting useable colors that are preferred for accessibility reasons.

+Moreover, the deep misunderstandings and invalid claims exhibited on the *Understanding* document will take years to correct, and in the mean time has created significant animosity with this "us vs them" attitude that permeates into the accessibility community from the obstructionist group.
+Sorry but no. User needs are as diverse and the human spectrum of 7.9 billion people.
+Promoting bad guidelines—that are known to be bad—is an untenable position.

+Again, WCAG 2 was a product of organizational politics, and not of science or a practical understanding of visual needs.
+There *was* a vision scientist involved early on, who as legend has it threw up his hands in frustration.
+He was not involved with 1.4.3, which has no valid evidentiary support for its method nor the claims made.
+That scientist later wrote an article in 2017 significantly criticizing the poor state of contrast standards around the world, citing their lack of empirical basis.
+In fact it was that very paper that inspired the author of this rebuttal to press onwards in research and development despite the obvious political challenges, because this was a problem that needed a stable and well developed solution.

 > _<sub>Yatil:</sub>_
 > ### _Update 2023-03-28_